 Divine, rich, moist and even a touch healthy!
 This recipe is a riff off my Caramelized Apple & Onion Pumpkin Bread, and is easily adapted to what you have on hand in your pantry and prepared in a jiffy.
 Paint your face while it’s baking and filling the house with a rich, warm aroma.

-- All-purpose flour - 3.5 cups, (substitute with gluten-free all-purpose flour)
+- 3.5 cups all-purpose flour (sub with gluten-free all-purpose flour)

-- Coconut oil - 1/2 cup, (substitute with vegetable oil or olive oil)
+- 1/2 cup coconut oil (sub with vegetable oil or olive oil)

-- Molasses - 2 tablespoon, (substitute with maple syrup)
+- 2 tablespoon molasses (sub with maple syrup)

 - Preheat the oven to 400 degrees.